Symmetry Breaking and Spatiotemporal Pattern Formation in Photonic Time Crystals: Results

 The propagation of electromagnetic fields in a nonmagnetic, isotropic, one-dimensional PTC with a generic, repulsive Kerr-nonlinearity is described by the equation \citep{pan2023superluminal_solitons_PTC}

 where $D\left(x,t\right)$ is the displacement field, $\gamma$ is the decay rate of the electromagnetic field, $c$ is the speed of light and $h$ is a dimensionless parameter controlling the modulation strength of the dielectric constant.
 In what follows we assume $h>0$.
 For brevity, we omit vector signs.
 For a small $h\ll1$, an approximate solution to Eq. (\ref{eq:PTC_eq}) can be found with the slowly varying envelope approximation.
-Anticipating that the time dependent term will lead to a parametric response at half the modulation frequency $\Omega$ \citep{Landau_Lifshitz_Mechanics}, we choose the ansatz
+From the condition of parametric resonance \citep{Landau_Lifshitz_Mechanics}, we know that an oscillating system is parametrically excited when the modulation frequency is equal to twice the resonance frequency divided by an integer $n$.
+The $n=1$ resonance is the most pronounced.
+Correspondingly, we anticipate that the time dependent term will lead to a parametric response at half the modulation frequency $\Omega$ \citep{Landau_Lifshitz_Mechanics}, and we choose the ansatz

 Here $q^{*}$ is a critical wavenumber determined by the condition

 To first order in $h$, and projecting the nonlinear term of Eq. (\ref{eq:PTC_eq}) onto the ansatz of Eq. (\ref{eq:small_amp_ansatz}), i.e. disregarding harmonics oscillating at frequencies $\pm3\Omega$ and faster, we obtain